The Dead Dance: Composition

-Cirkut (pictured) co-wrote and co-produced "The Dead Dance".

 "The Dead Dance" was written and produced by Gaga, Andrew Watt, and Cirkut.
-According to NME, the track blends spooky and funky elements, with Gaga urging listeners to join in on a "dead dance" against a backdrop of pulsing bass, 1980s inspired synths, and flashes of electric guitar.
-For Billboard, the song has "a vibrant 1980s electropop vibe, driven by funhouse keyboards and sparkling beats".
+It is an upbeat synth-pop track with a disco bassline, elements of funk, 1980s inspired synths, and flashes of electric guitar.
+According to Billboards Gil Kaufman, it has "a vibrant 1980s electropop vibe, driven by funhouse keyboards and sparkling beats".
 Various outlets noted the sonic influence of Michael Jackson's "Thriller" (1982) on the song.
-Stereogum described it as an upbeat track, situated stylistically between Jackson's "Wanna Be Startin' Somethin'" (1983) and Daft Punk's "Get Lucky" (2013).
+Margaret Farrell from Stereogum felt it is situated stylistically between Jackson's "Wanna Be Startin' Somethin'" (1983) and Daft Punk's "Get Lucky" (2013).
 In the chorus, Gaga predominantly uses her head voice, accompanied by bright funk guitar textures.

-Los 40 viewed the lyrics as an extension of Wednesdays dark aesthetic, noting that they speak of "transformation through pain, resurrection through rhythm, and empowerment through rebellion", reminiscent of Wednesday's own journey of self-exploration and defiance.
+In the lyrics, Gaga urges listeners to join in on a "dead dance".
+Ana Rojas from Los 40 viewed the lyrics as an extension of Wednesdays dark aesthetic, noting that they speak of "transformation through pain, resurrection through rhythm, and empowerment through rebellion", reminiscent of Wednesday's own journey of self-exploration and defiance.
 The outlet also highlighted the chorus line "I'll keep on dancing until I'm dead", which they interpreted both literally and metaphorically as evoking dance of "resistance, survival, and affirmation of identity even in the face of emotional death".
-According to GO, the song musically feels like a mix between the rhythms of Chromatica (2020) and the darker textures of Mayhem, while its lyrics "walk a line between defiant and somewhat more unsettling."
+According to GOs Dan Tracer, the song musically feels like a mix between the rhythms of Chromatica (2020) and the darker textures of Mayhem, while its lyrics "walk a line between defiant and somewhat more unsettling."
 At Netflix's "Graveyard Gala" event, Gaga explained that the track deals with the aftermath of a breakup and the shift from despair to finding joy with friends, elaborating:

 The inspiration for "The Dead Dance" was a breakup, and it was all about the way that we sometimes feel when it's over; how a relationship ending can kill our ability to feel hopeful about love.
 It's got this really cool, funky beat underneath it.
 And that is when the song becomes not just about the relationship; it becomes about having fun with your friends when you've been through something tough and amazing.

 Producer Andrew Watt told Rolling Stone that the team aimed to make the track "as danceable as possible", and that the production shifted several times depending on the title and the way Gaga sang.
 He added that "when they were working on the bridge, it got really funky, and that's where the line 'do the dead dance' came from".
+Sheet music published by Musicnotes indicates that "The Dead Dance" is written in the key of A minor and has an allegretto tempo of 123 beats per minute.
+Gaga's vocal range spans from G3 to G5.